 Eiron has held the post of Director of Music Specialism and Assistant Principal at BCCS since 2009 and is Senior Education Adviser to Bristol Plays Music.
 He chairs the Heads of Music forum for Bristol and has been a keynote speaker at a number of conferences and training events.
 He has worked in five very different schools across the UK and is also a very busy music conductor and performer.
 Eiron was appointed as Musical Director of the Bristol Youth Orchestra in 2013.

 Wade is currently Deputy Headteacher of the West London Free School – a high-profile and popular secondary school in central London.
 Over his six years there, he has worked as Head of biology and also developed the school’s academic, pastoral and sixth form provision.
 Wade has also been involved in the opening of other free schools – acting as Education Lead for successful bids and consulting on other proposals backed by the New Schools Network.
-Before entering teaching, Wade enjoyed a career in scientific research at the University of Oxford – focussing on stem cell and developmental genetics.
+Before entering teaching, Wade enjoyed a career in scientific research at the University of Oxford – focusing on stem cell and developmental genetics.
 He also created textbook content and teaching resources for Pearson Publishing.